temporalio/samples-java/src/main/java/io/temporal/samples/listworkflows/README.md

 # Demo List Workflows

 The sample demonstrates:
-1) Setting custom search attributes for a workflow
+1) Setting custom search attributes for a Workflow
-2) Using ListWorkflowExecutionsRequest and use custom search attribute query to list workflow executions that match that query
+2) Using ListWorkflowExecutionsRequest and custom Search Attribute query to list Workflow Executions that match that query

 ## Running